Request Information

 *All fields are required

-AIU's online MHCM degree program is designed for busy professionals.
+AIU's online MHCM degree program is designed for busy professionals seeking a flexible and convenient learning experience.
 In this online healthcare management degree program, you’ll have the opportunity to develop a comprehensive, holistic understanding of how the healthcare industry works.
-The intensive 45-credit online MHCM program covers global, historical, organizational, and operational perspectives across multiple disciplines such as law, marketing, business, government, finance, accounting, ethics, and technology.
+The intensive 45-credit online master's program in healthcare management offers a comprehensive coverage of global, historical, organizational, and operational perspectives across multiple disciplines, including law, marketing, business, government, finance, accounting, ethics, and technology.
 Our multidisciplinary curriculum is specifically designed to help students prepare to pursue more responsibility in this complex and ever-changing industry.

-Our flexible online MHCM program lets you access your classwork wherever an internet connection is available.
+Our flexible online master's program in healthcare management allows you to access your coursework from anywhere with an internet connection.
 AIU's virtual resources are equipped with an online library and 24/7 tech support.
-AIU provides students with convenience, flexibility, and academic support to accommodate complex work and family schedules.
+AIU offers students convenience, flexibility, and academic support to accommodate their complex work and family schedules.
 No GRE/GMAT is required to enroll in our graduate degree programs.

 Accounting for Managers